kbss-cvut/termit-ui/doc/development.md

 - Element IDs should be used as much as possible to make testing easier.
 - Use [React Hooks](https://reactjs.org/docs/hooks-intro.htm) freely.

+## Loading Masks

+Currently, TermIt uses a globally set loading state managed be the Redux store.
+This state is toggled based on async action request states (request -> loading = true, success/failure -> loading = false).
+This is no longer optimal, as multiple async actions tend to interfere with each other's loading status.

+Therefore, promise tracking-based loading should be used.
+This means that a loading state is toggled to on when the async action promise is created and toggled back to off when the promise resolves.
+A corresponding loading mask can then be used.
+In addition, this allows having multiple, container-based loading masks at the same time.
+[react-promise-tracker](https://github.com/Lemoncode/react-promise-tracker) is used for this, with its `area` parameter providing connection between the promise tracking and the corresponding loading mask.
+See `TermChangeFrequency` for usage example. _This should be the preferred way of using loading masks henceforth._

 ## Debugging

 - Tests can be debugged directly in IDEA just like JUnit tests - IDEA is able to run singular tests.